Application & Admissions Process

 Should I apply under Early Action or Regular Action?

 The Early Action application process is designed to allow transfer applicants to apply as early in the process as possible, putting them ahead time-wise of the growing applicant pool.
-However, given the timing of the application process, Early Action transfer applications will only have first semester of grades to provide to the Admission Committee.
+However, given the timing of the application process, Early Action transfer applications will only have their first semester of grades to provide to the Admission Committee.
 Therefore, applicants who are successful during the Early Action process usually have particularly strong first semester grades.
 An applicant must have at least 3 reported grades on their first semester transcript to apply Early Action.
 Note: Early Action applicants can be admitted, denied, or deferred to the Regular Action pool.

 The Regular Action process is for applicants who feel their grades will improve from their first semester of law school to their second semester.
 Though they may be at a slight disadvantage in terms of time (being behind the group of Early Action applicants), the full-year transcript may be a better representation of law school ability.